Fusion1013/AvasarVault/Building Avasar/Creatures/Creature Types/Elementals.md

 ## Overview
+There are a few different elemental [[Creatures Overview|creature]] types, that were created in a few different ways.
 ### Elemental Types
 #### Sari
 Named after the god [[Mau'Sari, Elements|Mau'Sari]].
 This is the group name given to most elementals.
 They can then be further subdivided into more groups, some listed below.